 11. Navigate to the Computer Configuration / Administered Templates, right click and select Add/Remote Templates:

-- 12. Click Add and locate the PowerMAN5.adm file supplied.
+12. Click Add and locate the PowerMAN5.adm file supplied.
 When this is completed click Close.
 It may be helpful to remove the other administrative templates present using the Remove button.
-These are not required for PowerMAN. - 13.
-The Administrative Templates section should now contain a section for PowerMAN Power Management (other sections may be present depending on server configuration).
-Select the PowerMAN Power Management section.
+These are not required for PowerMAN.